aexoden/edge/README.md

 ## Configuration

-After extracting Edge to a directory, preferably within BizHawk's lua directory, open the main.lua file.
-There are a few configuration variables, all prefixed with "CONFIG.":
+After extracting Edge to a directory, preferably within BizHawk's lua directory, copy the config.lua.default file to config.lua and open it.
+There are a few configuration variables:

 ### ROUTE